gatling/frontline-doc/content/reference/current/user/repositories/index.md

 There are 3 different ways to retrieve your sources:

 - **Clone a Git repository**: If you want to clone a git repository.
 You'll need to fill in the URL of the targeted repository, and the targeted git branch or tag (which can be overridden in the simulation configuration).
-If you're using ssh authentication, you can also fill in a previously added <<privateKey, private key>> scoped on repository with **Git SSH key**.
+If you're using ssh authentication, you can also fill in a previously added [private key]({{< ref "../../admin/private-keys" >}}) scoped on repository with **Git SSH key**.
 If you're using HTTPS authentication, you can setup an username and password.
 - **Use a project on Gatling Enterprise's filesystem**: Use a project located on Gatling Enterprise's filesystem, fill in the path to project repository.
 - **Check out from Source Code Control System**: Useful if you're using a code control system other than Git, or if you need a really specific Git command.